BrandanKeen/hurricane-field-analysis/README.md

 ## Methods

-All observations are recorded using a Davis Vantage Pro 2 weather station mounted on a custom-built vehicle mount.
-Measurements are wirelessly transmitted to a data logging console connected to a computer running Davis WeatherLink software.
+All observations were recorded using a Davis Vantage Pro 2 weather station mounted on a custom-built vehicle mount.
+Measurements were wirelessly transmitted to a data logging console connected to a computer running Davis WeatherLink software.
 This enables real-time monitoring and archival of the observations from inside the vehicle.

 <p align="center">
   <a href="https://youtube.com/shorts/FWOdxVycSVQ?si=eooDoXEakciPfw9Q" target="_blank">